 Now that my kids are bigger, I have started taking each of them along with me.
 Both enjoy different aspects of the experience.
 Foster likes to think like a fish, while Ally likes being in the water and perfecting her casting skill.

 One of our favorite places to fish is along Riverside Park in Ypsilanti.
 The river is wide there and fairly easy to navigate.
 We usually start by paying a visit to Schultz Outfitters to get the low down on river conditions and what the fish are feeding on.
 They have lots of great flies to fill our bait boxes as well.
 This stretch of the river has LOTS of bass!
 Most of them are on the small side, but since the RiverUp! restoration project was completed, the guides have been seeing some larger catch.

 There are other great places to fish along the river.
 There is really good lake fishing in many of the in-line lakes throughout the watershed, and many river runs near Milford, Dexter, Ann Arbor, and Flat Rock.
 One of our most memorable times was when my wife caught her first fish while we were canoeing upstream of Barton Pond.
 She was so excited that she screamed and frightened then 2-year-old Ally.

-Have fun, stay safe with these TIPS from the Trail!
+Have fun, stay safe with these TIPS from the Huron River Water Trail!

-Huron River Appreciation Day is sponsored by TOYOTA.
+This post was originally published June 28, 2016 for Huron River Appreciation Day, sponsored by TOYOTA.